Anti-dumping duty, 'countervailing' and other trade defence measures

 Dumping goods in the EU damages domestic producers.
 If you think goods are being dumped, it is in your interest to see whether an investigation can be started.
 This page explains the action you can take and the organisations that can help you.

 Anti-dumping and countervailing duties are applied at an EU-wide level, rather than just in the UK.
-Complaints of unfair trade practices are investigated either by the Trade Defence Section of the EC or in more serious cases by OLAF, the European Anti-Fraud Office.
+Complaints of unfair trade practices are investigated either by the Trade Defence Section of the EU or in more serious cases by the European Anti-Fraud Office (OLAF).

 Investigations are only undertaken if there is sufficient evidence of a negative impact on EU producers.
 Specifically, you need to show that: